MorganStenberg/Star-wars-lore/README.md

 # Testing

+### Manual testing
+All the links on all pages have been checked and are in working order.
+The interactive javascript have been tested and all parts recieving input from the user and giving feedback to the user are working.
+All the buttons are working.

+The website has been tested on different browsers
+- Google Chrome 116.0.5845.188
+- Mozilla Firefox 117.0.1
+- Microsoft Edge 117.0.2045.41

+As well as on mobile devices, though limited to android devices only.
+The site has also been tested for responsiveness through DevTools in Chrome.

+### Validator

+### Bugs

 # Deployment
 The site was deployed through GitHub pages.
 The steps taken to deploy are as follows.
 - In the GitHub repository for the project, navigate to settings tab, then to pages on the left hand menu.